Biconcave disc: Mathematical model

 where z(r) is the height of the surface as a function of radius r, D is the diameter of the disc, and a_{0}, a_{1}, a_{2} are coefficients describing the shape.
 The above model describes a smooth surface; actual cells can be much more irregular.

 Biology

-Erythrocytes are in the shape of a biconcave disc.
-An erythrocyte is also known as a red blood cell and transports oxygen to and from tissues.
+Erythrocytes, also known as red blood cells that transport oxygen to and from tissues, are in the shape of a biconcave disc.
+Research findings state that owing to the turbulent flow in the cardiovascular system, the human erythrocytes adopt a biconcave disc shape to maximise laminar flow and minimise platelet scatter.
+The biconcave shape has more mass distributed on the periphery which increases its moment of inertia and makes the cell less prone to rotation during flow which promotes laminar flow and reduces platelet scattering by minimising "Eddy currents" and thus, also suppresses atherogenic activity in the large vessels.